antranapp/awesome-mlx/README.md

 - [lightning-whisper-mlx](https://github.com/mustafaaljadery/lightning-whisper-mlx): An incredibly fast implementation of Whisper optimized for Apple Silicon.
 - [mlx-benchmark](https://github.com/TristanBilot/mlx-benchmark): Benchmark of Apple MLX operations on all Apple Silicon chips (GPU, CPU) + MPS and CUDA.
 - [MLX-VLM](https://github.com/Blaizzy/mlx-vlm): MLX-VLM is a package for running Vision LLMs locally on your Mac using MLX.
+- [mlx-llm-server](https://github.com/mzbac/mlx-llm-server): For inferring and serving local LLMs using the MLX framework
+- [mlx-transformers](https://github.com/ToluClassics/mlx-transformers): MLX Transformers is a library that provides model implementation in MLX.
+It uses a similar model interface as HuggingFace Transformers and provides a way to load and run models in Apple Silicon devices.
+- [mlxcli](https://github.com/mustafaaljadery/mlxcli): Run large models from the terminal using Apple MLX.
+- [SiLLM](https://github.com/armbues/SiLLM): SiLLM simplifies the process of training and running Large Language Models (LLMs) on Apple Silicon by leveraging the MLX framework.
+- [MLX_CLIP 📚🤖](https://github.com/harperreed/mlx_clip): A simple package to use CLIP on apple silicon using the MLX libraries from Apple

 ## Demo